-Managing the COVID-19 Pandemic and Flu Season in Chicago
+Managing the COVID-19 and the Flu Season in Chicago

-The flu vaccine prevents millions of illnesses and flu-related doctor’s visits and missed days of work and school.
+The flu vaccine prevents millions of illnesses and flu-related doctor’s visits which could lead to missed days of work and school.
 According to the CDC, during 2019-2020, the last flu season prior to the COVID-19 pandemic, flu vaccination prevented an estimated 7.5 million influenza illnesses and 3.7 million influenza-associated medical visits.

-The Centers for Disease Control and Prevention recommends that everyone six months of age or older should get the vaccine once a year.
+The Centers for Disease Control and Prevention recommends that everyone six months of age or older should get a flu shot once a year.
 It is especially important for people at high risk for flu complications, such as children, pregnant women and older adults.
 Patients over the age of 65 are recommended to receive the Quadrivalent vaccine to ensure a better response.

-Flu vaccines are safe, effective and offered at all of ACCESS’ 35 Chicago and surrounding suburban locations.
-Find a convenient ACCESS health center near you and schedule an appointment today to make sure you are prepared to take on this year’s flu season.
+Flu and COVID-19 vaccines are safe, effective and offered at all of ACCESS’ 35 Chicago and surrounding suburban locations.
+Find a convenient ACCESS health center near you and schedule an appointment today to make sure you and your family stay healthy.